 It's not something that a dog would consciously appreciate, but prevent painful and even fatal dental problems in dogs is a sure way to keep them happy.
 Brushing your dog’s teeth may be tiresome and boring, but having teeth problems later down the line is much more of a problem than brushing is.

 As with us, healthier lives are generally happier.
 Make sure that you feed your pup with the best possible food for its breed, age, and size.
 However, remember that dogs also have their own taste palette, so even when buying top rated dog foods that are considered healthy, ensure your pup takes to this new recipe.

 Dogs love to overeat, so it’s up to us to stop them.
 Overeating can have detrimental effects on a dog’s health and general fitness and that’s not fun.

-15. Play hide and seek
+15. Play Hide-and-Seek

 Dogs love to seek out and chase things and that can include you.
 Hide and seek is a great game for dogs and dog owners, particularly in a home with a lot of hiding places.
 Teaching your dog to hide properly can be challenging, but it can be done.

-16. Talk to your pup
+16. Talk to Your Dog